GitauHarrison/notes/twilio_verify_2fa.md

 ```

-Here is the registration form.
+Here is the registration form:

 `forms.py: Create registration form`